 A goal is one of the most important parts of soccer, but not everyone fully understands what exactly a goal is.

-In this article, I want to take the time to clearly explain the different definitions of what a goal is, the rules of soccer that apply to a goal and hopefully, you’ll get to the end of this article feeling you now know much more about a goal in soccer than you did when you arrived here.
+In this article, I want to take the time to clearly explain the different definitions of what a goal is and the rules of soccer that apply to a goal.
+Hopefully, you’ll get to the end of this article feeling you now know much more about a goal in soccer than you did when you arrived here.

 In soccer, there are two definitions for a goal: